Moisés Salinas: Academic activities

 Salinas completed his Ph.D. in educational psychology at the University of Texas in Austin.
 He most recently served as associate professor of developmental and social psychology at Central Connecticut State University.
 He has published in a variety of publications, including the Journal of Black Psychology and Computers and Education.
 He has co-authored papers with psychologists Claude Steele, Joshua Aronson, and Richard Valencia.
 He has received awards from the American Education Research Association Grant in 2003, from the Carnegie Academy for the Scholarship of Teaching and Learning award in 2002, and a The Pew Charitable Trusts Teaching Leadership Award in 1997.
 In 2008 he was named Chief Diversity Officer at CCSU.

 In 2011, Salinas left CCSU and became Academic Dean at Hebraica University in Mexico City in August 2011.
 In 2015, he was named Rector (academia) at ORT University Mexico, the first institution in Latin America focused on Social Responsibility, Entrepreneurship and Leadership.
+In 2026, he became Executive Director of Remember Us The Holocaust, an educational organization dedicated to preserving Holocaust memory and using its lessons to confront hatred, antisemitism, prejudice, and discrimination in all their forms.